 - 1 tbsp rice vinegar

-You can change the ratio to suit your tastes (some people like it sweeter for example) but this ratio is my personal favourite!
+You can change the ratio to suit your tastes (some people like it sweeter, for example), but this ratio is my personal favorite!

 Be sure to check the bottle and determine whether you are using plain rice vinegar or seasoned sushi vinegar.
 Products labeled "sushi vinegar" often already have sugar and salt added for your convenience, so you simply add it to the rice on its own.